Introduction

 Key NLP-like insight: trackers are labelers, they assign values based on available features (public share counts, SEC filings) and on assumptions about obscured dimensions (private trusts, illiquid assets).
 For every net-worth claim, capture provenance metadata: tracker name, snapshot date, whether private holdings were estimated, and the valuation method.

-• Schmidt: Large public positions are sometimes reduced in estimates after stock sales or gifting.
-Private investments and alternate vehicles (e.g., limited partnerships) are often infilled by trackers with model-based assumptions, which causes divergence across sources.
+- Schmidt: Large public positions are sometimes reduced in estimates after stock sales or gifting.
+Private investments and alternative vehicles (e.g., limited partnerships) are often infilled by trackers with model-based assumptions, which causes divergence across sources.

 Publisher best practice: Always show the tracker and the snapshot date underneath any net-worth table.
 Put a one-line methodology note: public shares = market price × share count; private valuations = deal price or comparable multiples.